-Adventure pedagogics is a form of experience based learning, with elements of excitement and challenge, that along with reflection helps understanding of the group's and individuals behaviour.
-Experience- and Adventure based learning is often used synonymously when talking about learning through one's own experiences.
+Adventure pedagogy is a form of experiential learning with elements of excitement and challenge, which together with reflection helps the understanding of group and individual behavior.
+Experience-based and adventure-based learning are often used synonymously when talking about learning through one's own experiences.

 Adventure pedagogics brings out one's inner motivation.
 Inner motivation is, opposite to outer motivation, doing something because it is fun, challenging, our because you feel that you learn something important from what you're undertaking.
 Outer motivation is on the other hand doing something because of an incentive such as a reward, money, or something else material.
 As such, at us you will not compete with others and you will not recieve a prize or judgement.
 But our capable guides will help you bring out your motivation if you get stuck in negative thoughts.